HMS Gloucester (D96): First Gulf War

 Gloucester served in the Persian Gulf War in 1991 under the command of Commander (later Rear Admiral) Philip Wilcocks where her most notable action was to shoot down an Iraqi Silkworm missile with Sea Dart missiles.
 The Iraqi missile had targeted the US battleship and the intercept was the first validated, successful missile-versus-missile strike of its kind.

 After a missile warning, both the USS Missouri and fired flares and chaff to decoy the missile.
 Gloucester, drawing from the Royal Navy's experience during the Falklands War, when Exocet missiles sank the merchant ship Atlantic Conveyor after decoys were deployed, did not activate her own decoys.
 The Royal Navy considered missiles like the Silkworm as targets to be shot down and firing chaff made that action difficult.
 Gloucester initiated a hard turn, firing two Sea Darts "over her starboard shoulder".
 The entire engagement, from detection to destruction, took just 89 seconds.
 The interception range was between 2¾ and 4 nautical miles away from Gloucester, and 4 to 7 nautical miles away from Missouri.
 USS Jarrett‘s history listed the missile's altitude at 375 feet while witnesses aboard HMS London estimated between 680 and 1,000 feet.

 Later, Missouri‘s 16-inch guns destroyed the Iraqi missile battery.

 Gloucester avoided two naval mines, conducted boardings and the ship's Lynx helicopter destroyed several Iraqi warships including three fast attack craft, a T43 minelayer, and a Polnocny-class landing ship, with Sea Skua missiles.
-She spent the longest period in the combat area of any coalition warship and her captain (Commander Philip Wilcocks) and flight commander (Lt Cdr David Livingstone) were awarded the Distinguished Service Cross with the operations officer and flight observer both mentioned in Despatches.
+She spent the longest period in the combat area of any coalition warship and her captain (Commander Philip Wilcocks) and flight commander (Lt Cdr David Livingstone) were awarded the Distinguished Service Cross with the operations officer (Lt Cdr Ian McLaren MBE) and flight observer both mentioned in Despatches.
 After this service Gloucester was rebranded "The Fighting G", after the earlier HMS Gloucester, a Town-class cruiser, sunk by German aircraft, in May 1941.